kaushikbar/or/README.md

-Route optimizations using various OR tools.
+Optimizations using various OR tools.